DoviFeldman/Fable-Notification-for-whispr-e2ee-temp-messaging/README.md

 # whispr

+I am done with this Repo everything is merged to main https://github.com/DoviFeldman/Whispr-E2EE-Temp-Messaging

 Temporary, end-to-end encrypted chat.
 No accounts.
 No logs.
 Links expire 48h after last message.

 I think the main benifit of this website(and PWA app) is that its self hostable for free within just a few minutes, (you just need to make an upstash redis account and a vercel